mattcan/Docs/mvc/getting-started/first-web-api.rst

 The `[HttpGet] <https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNet.Mvc.Core/HttpGetAttribute.cs>`_ attribute specifies that these are HTTP GET methods.
 The URL path for each method is constructed as follows:

 - Take the template string in the controller’s route attribute,  ``[Route("api/[controller]")]``
-- Replace "[controller]" with the root name of the controller class ( the name of the controller class minus the ``Controller`` suffix).
+- Replace "[Controller]" with the name of the controller, which is the controller class name minus the "Controller" suffix.
+For this sample the name of the controller is "todo" (case insensitive).
 For this sample, the controller class name is **Todo**\Controller and the root name is "todo".
 ASP.NET MVC is not case sensitive.
 - If the ``[HttpGet]`` attribute also has a template string, append that to the path.
 This sample doesn't use a template string.

 For the ``GetById`` method,  "{id}" is a placeholder variable.
 In the actual HTTP request, the client will use the ID of the ``todo`` item.
 At runtime, when MVC invokes ``GetById``, it assigns the value of "{id}" in the URL the method's ``id`` parameter.